Hennzau/ecs/ecs/src/memory/README.md

 ### How to use this mapping method

-Now you've create a mapping, you need to use it to store entities in the right order.
-To do that, when you add a component to an entity, you need to check in which groups the entity belongs now.
-For thos groups, use the map to get the storage that may need to be updated, and update it by test-and-swap for each group from the largest, to the smallest.
-(ABC is smallest than A because ABC contains A).
+Now that you've created a mapping, you need to utilize it to store entities in the correct order.
+To achieve this, when you add a component to an entity, you must check the groups to which the entity now belongs.
+For these groups, utilize the map to access the storage that may require updating, and perform updates using a test-and-swap approach for each group, beginning from the largest to the smallest.
+(ABC is smaller than A because ABC encompasses A)

-This has been implemented in : [storage.rs](..%2Fapplication%2Fstorage.rs)
+This has been implemented in : [storage.rs](https://github.com/Hennzau/hnz/blob/main/ecs/src/application/storage.rs)